felicepng/search/README.md

 yarn dev
 ```

-Navigate to http://localhost:3000 to interact with the application.
+Navigate to http://localhost:3000 using Safari or Google Chrome to interact with the application.

 ---